derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-19/02/2022 16:19:18 : 3 Database Admins walked into a NoSQL bar.
+20/02/2022 16:18:47 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Real programmers can write assembly code in any language.
+If you play a Windows CD backwards, you'll hear satanic chanting ... worse still, if you play it forwards, it installs Windows.
 <!-- replace-with-joke ends -->